eroyll/tos-report-card/README.md

 **Instant A-F grades for Terms of Service and Privacy Policies.**

 Stop blindly accepting terms you haven't read.
-TOS Report Card uses AI to analyze any Terms of Service or Privacy Policy in seconds, giving you a clear letter grade, plain-language summary, red flags, and highlights—so you can make informed decisions before clicking "I Accept."
+TOS Report Card uses AI to analyze any Terms of Service or Privacy Policy in seconds, giving you a clear letter grade, plain-language summary, red flags, and highlights so you can make informed decisions before clicking "I Accept."

 [![Chrome Web Store](https://img.shields.io/badge/Chrome-Extension-brightgreen)](https://tosreportcard.com)
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

 ---

-## 🎯 Why This Exists
+## Why This Exists

 Nobody reads Terms of Service until it's too late.
 Legal documents filled with jargon protect companies, not users.
 Rights get waived, data gets sold, and people have no recourse because they "agreed" to something they never understood.